Gradescope Instructor Guide

 • Find the Gradescope menu item, click the options menu (the 3 vertical dots), and choose Enable.

 3. The Gradescope menu item will now be available for you and your students.
-Click Gradescope in the Course Navigation to open a new tab with the Gradescope interface.
+Click Gradescope in the Course Navigation to open the Gradescope interface.

-4. You will be prompted to create a new Gradescope course or use an existing course to link with your Canvas course.
-Select A new Gradescope Course, and click Link Course.
+• If you are teaching multiple courses with Gradescope, you will be prompted to create a new Gradescope course or use an existing course to link with your Canvas course.
+Select A new Gradescope Course and click Link Course.

 Tips

-• Although the LT Hub will enrol students in your Gradescope course initially, students can also join the Gradescope course any time by clicking the Gradescope link from the Course Navigation in your Canvas course.
-For example, if you had students who were not registered in your course during the initial enrollment sync, clicking the Gradescope link will allow them to still join.
+• Students can also join your Gradescope course at any time by clicking the Gradescope link from the Course Navigation of your Canvas course.
+Although the LT Hub will enrol students in your Gradescope course initially, if students were not registered in your course during the initial enrolment sync, clicking the Gradescope link will still allow them to join.

 Collect student work in your Gradescope course

-All work collected in Gradescope is called an assignment, whether you want to collect an actual assignment or an assessment (e.g., an exam).
+You will collect work in Gradescope by creating what is called an assignment.
+All work in Gradescope is called an assignment, whether you would like to collect an actual assignment or an assessment (e.g., an exam).

-7. In your Gradescope course, click Assignments from the left-hand menu, then click Create Assignment to create a new Gradescope assignment.
+2. In your Gradescope course, click Assignments in the navigation menu, then click Create Assignment.

-• Exam / Quiz - For collecting assessments.
+• Exam / Quiz - for collecting assessments for manual grading.

-• Homework / Problem Set - For collecting assignments.
+• Homework / Problem Set - for collecting assignments for manual grading.

-• Bubble Sheet - For collecting bubble-sheet-based, multiple-choice assignments or assessments for automated grading.
+• Bubble Sheet - for collecting multiple-choice assignments or assessments for automated grading.

-• Online Assignment - For creating questions that students respond to online (because this type is currently in beta, we don't recommend using it).
+• Online Assignment - for creating questions that students respond to online (because this type is currently in beta, we recommend using Canvas quizzes instead).

-10. Give your assignment a name and, if prompted, select a PDF template file to act as the assignment's template.
-A template is a copy of your assignment or a copy of its instructions, such as a list of homework problems.
-The template will be used to build in where you want online grades applied by the teaching team.
+5. Give your assignment a name.
+Depending on the assignment type, you may be prompted to select a PDF file to act as the assignment's template.
+A template is a blank copy of your assignment or a copy of its instructions, such as a list of homework problems.
+The template will be used as the structure to apply grades.

 • If you don't see this option yet, click Next.
-Choose the sections you want to assign the assignment to (or leave this blank to assign to everyone), and then click Create Assignment.
+Choose the sections you would like to assign the assignment to (or leave this blank to assign to everyone), and then click Create Assignment.

-12. The newly created assignment will open and you can begin editing it, including adding questions (for online assignments) or creating an outline (for other scanned assignments).
-An outline shows Gradescope the areas of each page where you want grades applied by the teaching team and where students' names will appear.
+7. The newly created assignment will open and you can begin editing it by adding questions (for online assignments) or creating a Gradescope assignment outline (for other scanned assignments).
+An outline shows Gradescope the areas of each page where you want grades applied by the teaching team and the areas where students' names will appear.
 Once you are finished, click Save Outline.

 Tips

-• You can see all currently active assignments on your Gradescope dashboard, but not inactive ones.
-Assignments become inactive if the grades have been published, there are no pending regrade requests, and there have been no updates in a week.
-You can access both active and inactive assignments by clicking "Assignments" in the left-hand menu of your Gradescope course.
+• You can see all currently active assignments on your Gradescope dashboard, but inactive ones will be hidden.
+Assignments become inactive if three conditions are met: the grades have been published, there are no pending regrade requests, and there have been no updates in a week.
+You can access both active and inactive assignments by clicking "Assignments" in the navigation menu of your Gradescope course.

 Set custom rubrics for grading with Gradescope

-Once your students have completed an assignment, you can create question-level rubrics in Gradescope for your entire teaching team to use in grading.
-These rubrics can be applied with written comments and submission-specific adjustments (i.e., assigning points for individual answers, outside the rubrics), when grading student work.
+Before or after your students have completed an assignment, you can create question-level rubrics in Gradescope for your entire teaching team to use in grading.
+These rubrics can be applied with written comments and submission-specific adjustments (i.e., assigning points for individual answers, outside of the rubrics), when grading student work.

 1. Log in to your Canvas course, and click Gradescope in the Course Navigation.

-2. In your Gradescope course, click Assignments from the left-hand menu, then click the assignment name.
+2. In your Gradescope course, click Assignments from the navigation menu, and then click the assignment name.

-3. Rubrics in Gradescope can be created as part of the grading process.
-Click Grade Submissions in the left-hand menu, and click the question that you would like to set rubrics for.
+3. Rubrics in Gradescope can be created before or as part of the grading process.
+Click Create Rubrics in the navigation menu, and click the question that you would like to set rubrics for.

-4. The grading rubric will be displayed in the right-hand panel, or you may need to click Grade at the bottom of the screen to see it.
+4. The grading rubric will be displayed.
 The rubric default is always a negative scoring rubric (points are subtracted from the maximum scoring amount).

-5. Click Rubric Settings to change the default, if you like:
+5. Click Rubric Settings to change the default scoring, if you would like:

 • Positive Scoring - start from zero and subtract or add points by clicking rubric items